blurstudio/hab/README.md

 doesn't need to worry about which version of the Maya or Houdini applications they should launch, that is configured for them by the URI they pass to `hab env`.

+#### Tab Completion

+You can enable tab completion including known URI's and aliases when using bash.
+This requires using bash 4.4 or newer.
+To do this you need to source the `.hab-complete.bash` file.
+This is installed next to the `hab` script (This makes its path consistent even with editable installs).
+Use `which .hab-complete.bash` to locate the file.
+If that doesn't work it should be next to the file returned by `which hab`.

+Examples of what to add to .bashrc
+- Windows: `. /c/Program\ Files/Python39/Scripts/.hab-complete.bash`
+- Linux: `. /usr/local/bin/.hab-complete.bash`

+See https://click.palletsprojects.com/en/8.1.x/shell-completion/ for more details.

 ### Looking up aliases

 In the previous section the use knew that they could run maya and houdini.
 You can